natekali/Sensor/README.md

   }
 ```

-After you will create a code for connecting your ESP32-C3 in internet
+After you will create a code for connecting your *ESP32-C3* in internet or use mine

+Next steps is to create the code to read a *RFID* or *NFC* Tag with your *ESP32-C3*

 ### PHP CODE